jakewdr/middlefm/readme.md

 # How to set this up

+*Note I'm in the process of moving this to flask to make it easier to deploy*

 ## Getting the project downloaded

 First thing you need to do is to get the code on your local machine, there are a few requirements though